Bobo Olson

-Carl Olson (July 11, 1928 – January 16, 2002) was an American boxer.
+Carl "Bobo" Olson (July 11, 1928 – January 16, 2002) was an American boxer.
 He was the World Middleweight champion between October 1953 and December 1955, the longest reign of any champion in that division during the 1950s.

-His nickname, Bobo, was based on his younger sister's mispronunciation of "brother".
+His nickname was based on his younger sister's mispronunciation of "brother".

 Early years

 Olson was born in Honolulu, Territory of Hawaii to a Portuguese mother and a Swedish father, hence his other nickname "The Hawaiian Swede".
 Like many boxers, Olson decided to take up the sport after getting into fights on the streets.
 Olson received training from boxers who were stationed in Hawaii during World War II, and it was during this period that he picked up his two trademark tattoos.

 Using a fake identity card Olson obtained a boxing license at the age of 16.
 His earliest fights were in his native Kalihi, Hawaii.
 He had won his first three contests, two by knockout, before his true age was discovered.
 During 1945, Olson ran off to San Francisco to continue his boxing career.
 By the time he was 18, he had amassed a record of 13 successive wins (10 by KO).
 Even at this stage his power and huge reserves of stamina were clear, as was his rather average skill.